or: Homage to Mildred Marsh and Cynthia Blake

 Next, the colour guide says YR2B3 for the wall to Thor’s right (our left).
 If you think the printed version looks quite different, you’d be right.
 It ended up as YR2B — solid blue substituted for 50% blue, creating a much darker, greener colour.
 (Error?
 Aesthetic judgement at work?
 We will never know.)

 You will immediately have noted that this is a 225% colour mix — close to that possible 240% borderline which may or may not have applied at Marvel.
 In fact in this system anything above 225 would have hit 250.
 The dots here, magenta printed over yellow, then in turn over-printed with blue, are in theory little YRB dots.
-In practice, on the page, they’re not the very dark brown shown in my on-screen diagram.
+In practice, on the page, they’re not the very dark brown shown in my on-screen diagram above.
 Especially in old-school comics printing, practice makes imperfect.

 The complex mix of tints on Thor’s hammer seems to have been labelled only ‘gray’ or ‘grey’.
 In my copy of the comic, an error occurred which makes it easier to see that this grey tint was Y2R2B3 — the same as the standard caucasian flesh tint with added 50% blue.
 Let all Midgard decree that it shall henceforth be known as Mjölnir Grey!